tyler36/ddev-vite/README.md

 It is based on the article [Working with Vite in DDEV - an introduction](https://ddev.com/blog/working-with-vite-in-ddev/), by Matthias Andrasch.
 Developers are responsible for installing, maintaining, and running the Vite server.
 This add-on only exposes the port.

-For a full-featured Vite DDEV addon, please use the excellent [torenware/ddev-viteserve](https://github.com/torenware/ddev-viteserve) add-on.

 ## Components of the repository

 - [config.vite.yaml](config.vite.yaml): configure DDEV to expose the port.